 Plot Location: Mausoleum Hill, Section 125, Lot 12

-In fall 2017 a group of Haverford College students completed a project to research a number of the burials in Mausoleum Hill on the Yeadon side of the cemetery.
-These profiles will be presented in our Notable Burials section.
+In the fall of 2017 a group of Haverford College students completed a project to research a number of the burials in Mausoleum Hill on the Yeadon side of the cemetery.
+This profile is based on their work.

 Support the Friends of Mount Moriah